jasonwebb/morphogenesis-resources/README.md

 <img src="https://c1.staticflickr.com/1/915/42277964325_431501c7c0_o.gif" width="300" align="right">

 ### Cellular automata (CA)
-A regular grid of _cells_ with _states_ that are updated each iteration in accordance with _rules_.
-Developed by Stanislaw Ulam and John von Neumann at the Los Alamos National Laboratory in the 1940s, this system has be used to model physical, biological, and social phenomena with remarkable variety and accuracy.
+A regular grid of _cells_ with _states_ that are updated each iteration in according to _rules_.
+Developed by Stanislaw Ulam and John von Neumann at the Los Alamos National Laboratory in the 1940s, this system has been used to model physical, biological, and social phenomena with remarkable variety and accuracy.

 _Key terms:_
 * Cell - a discrete location on the grid